built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-add-context-support-to-your-app.md

 # How To Add Context Support To Your App

-If you have added a view (url based app) to an app directory/source (see [how to define apps](./how-to-define-apps.md)) you may want it to be able to share data with one or more apps within your platform.
+If you have added a view (url based app) to an app directory/source (see [How To Define Apps](./how-to-define-apps.md)) you may want it to be able to share data with one or more apps within your platform.

 The first thing your app should do is to highlight that it supports the FDC3 standard by opting into the api through it's settings (this can either be inline e.g. manifestType inline-view or a json file manifestType: view).
 E.g.: